 Faculty and Administration

 There are 232 faculty members: 133 Peruvian citizens, 75 United States citizens and 24 citizens of other nations.
-Specialists are employed in such areas as Reading, Guidance, English as an Additional Language (EAL), and Special Educational Needs (SEN).
+Specialists are employed in such areas as Reading, Guidance, English as an Additional Language (EAL), and Learning Support Program.
 Professional development for faculty is available through in-house workshops, regional conferences, university extension courses and summer study grants.